Delta State (TV series): Release

-In the late summer/early fall of 2010, the complete series became available for download from the iTunes Store, however it was later delisted a year later.
+In the late Summer/early Fall 2010, the complete series became available for download from the iTunes Store, however it was later delisted a year later.

-The series is currently available to watch on YouTube via the channel Retro Rerun.
+The series is currently available to watch on YouTube via Corus' channel Retro Rerun.

 Production

 The Comic

 The comic was written by Douglas Gayeton, with artwork by Matt Rockman, in 1997 while both worked at Sunshine Amalgamedia.
 Before the comic released, the rights to it were bought by Alphanim, who commissioned Gayeton to turn the comic into an animated series.
 He shot the pilot with friends of his in Los Angeles on a shoestring budget and used Macromedia Flash for rotoscoped animation.
 The pilot would be completed in 2000, one year before the release of Waking Life.
 After writing the original show bible and directing the pilot for the series, Gayeton moved on to other projects, though he remains a fan of the work.
 As of 2022, The comic and the pilot have yet to be released as they are owned by Alphanim's successor Gaumont Animation.